-In other words, whether the HDMI interface would be able to support 120Hz refresh rate depends upon its version, as well as on the resolution you are planning on running your monitor at.
+In other words, whether the HDMI interface would support a 120Hz refresh rate depends upon its version and the resolution you plan on running your monitor at.

-For instance, if you have an older HDMI 1.4 interface, it would be able to support FHD at 120Hz without any issue, however, the same cannot be said if you plan to run 4K resolution on it.
+For instance, if you have an older HDMI 1.4 interface, it could support FHD at 120Hz without any issues.
+However, the same cannot be said if you plan to run a 4K resolution on it.

-In the following text I will explain in detail whether HDMI supports 120Hz refresh rate or not and if so at what resolution and color bit depth.
+I’ll explain in detail whether HDMI supports a 120Hz refresh rate and, if so, at what resolution and color bit depth.

 TABLE OF CONTENTS